satori-com/mzbench/doc/scenarios/spec.md

 In MZBench, scenarios are .bdl files written in a special DSL (domain specific language).
 BDL stands for Benchmark Definition Language.
 Think of it as a simple ident-based (like python) language with a small set of instructions and measurement units.

 MZBench test scenarios consist of function calls and multi-line statements.
 Function name is *identifier*.
 Indetifier is lower-case letter sequence with numbers and underscore which starts from letter.
 Function could accept positional arguments or key arguments.
-Position arguments are values, key arguments are values with values, for example:
+Position arguments are values, key arguments are keys with values, for example:

 ```python
 multiline(param1 = 10, param2 = 20):